YashNagda17/Movie-Recommender-System/README.md

  <br /> 1.The Notebook 'Jupyter-Notebook' contains pre-processing and Performance of dataset on few basic models.
  <br /> 2.The Notebook 'Main_Model' contains the implementation of final main model, used to give accurate recommendations and for implementation.

-<br /> The django folder consists of backend implementation, and movie_frontend consists of forntend made by react.
+<br /> The django folder consists of backend implementation, and movie_frontend consists of frontend made by react.

 <br /> To start backend, run the following command: python manage.py runserver